The name of the Branch is “The University of Exeter Branch of the University and College Union”, subsequently referred to as the Branch.

 19 MOTIONS TO NATIONAL MEETINGS AND COMMITTEES

-All motions to national Equality bodies, and national meetings and specialist committees of the Special Employment Interest Groups shall be submitted in accordance with national Rules and Standing Orders and should be approved by a quorate general meeting or by the committee.
+All motions to national Equality bodies, and national meetings and specialist committees of the Special Employment Interest Groups shall be submitted in accordance with national Rules and Standing Orders and should be approved by a properly convened meeting of members of the relevant special interest group, for which the quorum will be five, or a quorate general meeting or by the committee.

 20 RATIFICATION OF AGREEMENTS